Careers360 Logo

 Answer:

-As the function of Haemoglobin is to transport oxygen from the lungs to all other parts of the body its defficiency would cause levels of Oxygen to be lesser than the required level thus rendering the body incapable of producing required amount of energy and thus would make person feel tired most of the times and would also affect his immunity thus making him susceptible to diseases.
+As the function of Haemoglobin is to transport haemoglobin to the lungs and balloon-like parts of the body its deficiency would cause levels of Oxygen to be lesser than the required level thus rendering the body incapable of producing the required amount of energy and thus would make a person feel tired most of the times and would also affect his immunity thus making him susceptible to diseases.

-Q. 11 Describe double circulation of blood in human beings.
+Q. 11.
+Describe the double circulation of blood in human beings.
 Why is it necessary?

 Answer:

-Deoxygenated blood rich in carbon dioxide and deficient in oxygen reaches the heart through a networl of veins and enters the heart through the vena cava and is brought into the right atrium.
-From the right atrium the deoxygenated blood goes to the right ventricle from where it is pumped to the lungs through pulmonary artery where carbon dioxide is released into the environment and oxygen is absorbed in the blood.
-From the lungs the oxygenated blood enters the left atrium through the pulmonary vein.
-From the left atrium the blood enters the left ventricle from where it is pumped to all parts of the body to facilitate the supply of oxygen.
+Deoxygenated blood rich in carbon dioxide and deficient in oxygen reaches the heart through a network of veins enters the network through the vena cava and is brought into the right atrium.
+From the right atrium, the deoxygenated blood goes to the right ventricle from where it is pumped to the lungs through the pulmonary artery where carbon dioxide is released into the environment and oxygen is absorbed in the blood.
+From the lungs, the oxygenated blood enters the left atrium through the pulmonary vein.
+From the left atrium, the blood enters the left ventricle from where it is pumped to all parts of the body to facilitate the supply of oxygen.

-This double circulation in human beings helps maintain high oxygen levels in blood which facilitates sufficien aerobic respiration for the generation of sufficient heat to maintain the body temperature.
+This double circulation in human beings helps maintain high oxygen levels in blood which facilitates sufficient aerobic respiration for the generation of sufficient heat to maintain the body temperature.

 Q. 12.
-What are the differences between the transport of materials in xylem and phloem?
+What are the differences between the transport of materials in the xylem and phloem?

 Answer: